freshjuice-dev/freshjuice.dev/src/content/docs/modules/accordion/index.md

 - **Questions**: A list of questions.
 For each question, you can set the following settings:
   - **Question**: The full question to be answered.
   - **Answer**: A rich text field for the answer to the question.
-- **Enable FAQ Schema**: Enable this option to allow Markup in the module.
+- **Enable FAQ Schema**: Toggle this option to enable FAQ Schema Markup on the page.